bedrocketjmd/unimatrix-regent-sdk/README.md

 ```

 ### Realms Index Request
-Returns the first 10 realms in the databse as well as unlimited count.
+Returns the first 10 realms in the databse as an array of Realm objects.

 __Required Parameters__